 After dating a string of problem men, New Yorker Ruby Weaver meets and falls in love with the strange hospital orderly Sam Deeds and he moves in with her, all within the space of a week.
 Ruby soon finds peculiar things about Sam – that he seems unfamiliar with many everyday things.
 When she presses him for information, Sam tells her that he is a time-traveller from the year 2470.
 He was raised by parents who were anachronists out of step with the rest of society.
 He fell in love with her picture and made an illegal ‘backjump’ to come back in time and be with her.
 At first Ruby thinks that Sam is crazy but then learns to accept it as a private little game they share.
 Sam then starts to tell her that he is trying to prevent her imminent death.

-Brad Anderson first emerged with the slacker comedy The Darian Gap (1996) and then the successful independent feature Next Stop Wonderland (1998).
-Anderson would go onto make the fine horror film Session 9 (2001), the arthouse success of The Machinist (2004), the thriller Transsiberian (2008), the last people on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013) and the asylum horror Eliza Graves/Stonehearst Asylum (2014).
+Director Brad Anderson first emerged with the slacker comedy The Darian Gap (1996) and then the successful independent feature Next Stop Wonderland (1998).
+Subsequent to this, Anderson would go onto make the likes of the fine horror film Session 9 (2001), the arthouse success of The Machinist (2004), the thriller Transsiberian (2008), the last people on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013) and the asylum horror Eliza Graves/Stonehearst Asylum (2014).
 While always remaining within the boundaries of the indie film, Brad Anderson is proving to be a versatile genre-hopping director.
 Happy Accidents is a time travel romantic comedy.

 Nor is Happy Accidents a time travel film that falls into any of the easy categories established by bubbly pop culture comedies like Back to the Future (1985), Bill and Ted’s Excellent Adventure (1989) or the slambang action approach of The Terminator (1984) and their various imitators.
 The closest comparison might be the conceptually complex time paradox story of Twelve Monkeys (1995) – certainly the idea of the time traveller focusing on an emotionally important image from the past and the time paradox ending here resemble Twelve Monkeys in a number of ways.
 Although the films that Happy Accidents most resembles are Man Facing Southeast (1986) and Friendship’s Death (1987).
 These are what one might call existential visitor films.
 They are usually two person dramas wherein one party makes fantastical claims – to be an alien visitor in Man Facing Southeast, an alien android ambassador in Friendship, a time traveller here – and the entire film hovers in a place of indeterminacy never letting us be sure whether this claim is true or the claimant is merely deluded.